Peter-Shamoun/Quarter-1-Project-Checkpoint/README.md

 # Project Checkpoint: Running the BabyLM Experiments

-Hey!
 This is my version of the MAO-CLIMB repository for my project.

 The original code is a bit old and was made for a specific computer cluster, so I had to make a lot of fixes to get it running in a normal environment.
 This guide explains all the steps I took to get the experiments working.